kasteway/Salary_Prediction/README.md

 The following tools were used in this project:
 1. SQL, Python & Pandas to clean, explore and generate the final modeling data
-2. Matplotlib and Seaborn to generate visualizations
+2. Matplotlib and Seaborn to generate visualizations.
 3. SKLearn to build Machine Learning classification models and measuring metrics.
 4. Streamlit to develop the app.
 5. Heroku to deploy the app.